Hyperventilation/respiration excessive/hypocapnée/hyperinhalation/respiration superficielle/respiration silencieuse

 Quiet breathing is simply your automatic breathing depth, balance and rate (belly dominant) at rest with no need for deeper breathing except on occasion every few minutes or so.

-Hyperventilation/overbreathing causes lessened oxygen supply to the blood is in many ways is a maladaptive response to stress.
+Hyperventilation/overbreathing causes lessened oxygen supply to the blood is in many ways a maladaptive response to stress.
 Hyper-inhalation done properly can create monumental energy and health benefits.The Nijmegen Questionnaire below in red has some key aspects of what are commonly regarded as hyperventilation symptoms when they appear too often.

 Chest pain, feeling tense, blurred vision, dizzy spells, feeling confused, faster or deeper breathing, short of breath, tight feeling in chest, bloated feeling in stomach, tingling fingers, unable to breathe deeply, stiff fingers or arms, tight feeling around mouth, cold hands or feet, feelings of anxiety.
 To me this Questionnaire is grossly inadequate and a small sampling of what might really be termed Unbalanced Dysfunctional Breathing.